 viii.
 Storing customers’ information and transactions records

-• AML/CFT/CPF compliance programme (only for large-sized firms) including AML/CFT/CPF policy & procedures, screening and training of employees, competency and certification/ training attended by Compliance Officer, and independent AML/CFT/CPF audit
+- AML/CFT/CPF compliance programme (only for large-sized firms) including AML/CFT/CPF policy & procedures, screening and training of employees, competency and independent AML/CFT/CPF audit

 AML/CFT Solutions for meeting BNM regulatory requirements

-📌 If you do not have internal AML/CFT policy, procedure and control (IPPC), you can now fast-track your development on IPPC by purchasing a proprietary customizable IPPC document template with 90% complete.
+📌 If you do not have internal AML/CFT policy, procedure and control (IPPC), you can now fast-track your development on IPPC by purchasing a ready-to-use, customizable IPPC document template.

 Learn more about IPPC Template